tanjim1905/dreamnest-clint-side/README.md

 - I have used react bootstrap for css frame work and font awesome.
 - I have implemented React Router, Context API, Hooks and others.
 - For authentication, i have used firebase.
+- For server, i have used mongodb.
+- Here is huge lackings but i will improve my skill.